-Social Networks
+Social Networks Advisement

-Facebook, MySpace, and other social networking websites are great innovations which users utilize to express themselves and create opportunities to form or maintain friendships at a distance.
+Facebook, Twitter, and other social networking websites are great innovations which enables users to express themselves and create opportunities to form or maintain friendships over a distance.
 Due to the nature of this forum, it allows users to make choices about their identity and how they represent themselves to the public at large.
-Students are reminded that pictures and information posted on the internet via programs such as MySpace and Facebook are public information, and permission must be granted for use of the Bellin College logos.
+Students are reminded that pictures and information posted on the internet via programs such as Twitter and Facebook are public information, and permission must be granted for use of the Bellin College logos.

 Pictures or information from these sources that describe or document behavior that are brought to the attention of the College and which reasonably suggest that behavior violating College policy or code of conduct has taken place, on campus or at a College sponsored function off-campus, is subject to further investigation and verification by the College.
+Students are reminded of the importance of upholding the standards of confidentiality as they progress through community, patient and clinical experiences.
 Any College policy violations that are documented as a result of such an investigation will result in appropriate disciplinary action by the College.